Special Forest Products: Berries

 To help maintain sustainable huckleberry populations, permits are required for everyone who plans to harvest huckleberries and remove them from the forest, including those who harvest for personal consumption.

-An area in the Sawtooth Berry Fields was reserved in 1932 by a handshake agreement between Yakama Indian Chief William Yallup and Gifford Pinchot National Forest Supervisor J.R.
-Bruckart for use by American Indians.
-Please pay close attention to signs indicating areas reserved for use by American Indians.
-By doing so, you are respecting the culture of another people.
+An area in the Sawtooth Berry Fields was reserved for use by Indigenous people in 1932 by a handshake agreement between Yakama Indian Chief William Yallup and Gifford Pinchot National Forest Supervisor J.R.
+Bruckart.
+Please pay close attention to signs indicating areas reserved for use by Tribal members.
+By doing so, you are respecting the cultures of the Indigenous Peoples for whom the area holds cultural and religious significance.

 Harvest of berries is prohibited in Wilderness areas, the legislated Mount St. Helens National Volcanic Monument, Experimental Forest, Research Natural Areas or other areas that are administratively closed.
 A free Special Forest Products Harvest Area map is available online and at Ranger District offices.
 This map displays the areas where you may harvest berries.